11th July 2020

 For more treatment options for Dermal Fillers in Clapham visit our treatment pages.

 Botox and fillers use different ingredients.
 Botox (short for Botulinum Toxin A) is actually a neurotoxin, produced by a plant bacterium.
 When Botox is injected into targeted muscles, it causes a ‘relaxing’ effect.
 This is because it blocks or weakens signals from running from the nerve to the muscle.

 Dermal fillers typically use hyaluronic acid to ‘fill’ deeper lines and wrinkles.
 Dermal filler is also used to lift and sculpt areas of the face, such as the cheeks and lips (lip fillers).
 Hyaluronic acid is a substance found naturally in the body.

 Owing to the different ingredients and treated areas, dermal fillers and Botox have different uses.
 Botox is mainly used for softening the appearance of fine lines and wrinkles, and can even be used as a preventative treatment.
 You may also have certain areas injected to prevent muscle movement which could cause wrinkles to form.

 Dermal fillers are more of a ‘filling’ substance that add volume and definition.
 However, they can also create a ‘smoothing’ effect and even helping to moisturise the skin.

 If you’re interested in a facial aesthetics treatment here at our dental practice in Clapham Common, don’t hesitate to get in touch.
 Our specialists can help improve your appearance and boost your confidence at the same time.
 Many of our procedures are the perfect complement to your dental treatment – including dermal fillers, lip fillers and Botox.

-To book a facial aesthetics consultation with our team, get in touch today via our contact page here.
+To book a consultation for dermal fillers or botox in Clapham, get in touch today via our contact page here.